Jared Verse: 2024 season

-Verse was selected by the Los Angeles Rams in the first round, 19th overall, of the 2024 NFL draft.
-He recorded his first career sack in a 26–20 overtime loss in his NFL debut on Sunday Night Football at Ford Field against the Detroit Lions in week 1.
-Verse was later on named the Defensive Rookie of the Month for September after recording 19 total tackles, 5 for loss, and 1 sack.
+Verse recorded his first career sack in a 26–20 overtime loss in his NFL debut on Sunday Night Football at Ford Field against the Detroit Lions in Week 1.
+Verse was later on named the Defensive Rookie of the Month for September after recording 19 total tackles, five for loss, and one sack.
+In Week 13 against the New Orleans Saints, Verse had a strip sack on quarterback Derek Carr on 4th and 3 during the final minutes of the game to seal the win for Los Angeles.
 In the Wild Card Round against the Minnesota Vikings, Verse scored his first career NFL touchdown on a 57-yard fumble recovery to help lead the Rams to a 27–9 win.
-He was named the 2024 NFL Defensive Rookie of the Year.
-He was named to the PFWA All-Rookie Team.
+In the Divisional Round against the Philadelphia Eagles, Verse contributed to a strong Rams pass rushing performance with four tackles, three tackles for loss, and two sacks in the 28-22 loss.
+He was named the 2024 NFL Defensive Rookie of the Year and the PFWA All-Rookie Team, as well as being voted to the Pro Bowl, the only Rams player so honored for the season.
+He was ranked 53rd by his fellow players on the NFL Top 100 Players of 2025.